deltachat/deltachat-desktop/packages/target-tauri/Development.md

 ## Quirks

 - When you edit runtime or frontend code you need to restart the "tauri dev" command, otherwise the changes might not be picked up.

+## Differences between devmode and release mode

+- in devmode autostart is disabled by default, because the result would be unexpected for developers.
+In release mode this option is enabled by default.